seberg/numpy/doc/neps/nep-0033-extensible-dtypes.rst

 An important first step is to revise the current C-API with which users can create new datatypes.
-The current API is limited in scope, and uses user allocated structures, which makes it not extensible.
+The current API is limited in scope, and accesses user allocated structures, which means it not extensible since no new members can be added to the structure without losing binary compatibility.
 This has already limited the inclusion of new sorting methods into NumPy [new_sort]_.